bethsheets/Population-Genomics-via-RNAseq/docs/Guide_to_scripts.md

 	- outputs 4 files: 1\_paired.fq, 2\_paired.fq, 1\_unpaired.fq, 2\_unpaired.fq
 -  for single end reads:
 	`batch-trimmomatic-se.sh`###2) Quality check (FastQC)
-- this step is useful for picking samples to use in your Trinity assembly, for example: if you have >10 samples you may want to pick those with the highest quality sequencing.
+- this step is useful for picking samples to use in your Trinity assembly
-- this step is also helpful for PE data, where you use the length of your sequences for merging reads-  exmaple scripts that you need to update for your project:
+- this step is also helpful for PE data, where you use the length of your sequences for merging reads (i.e. FLASH)-  `batch-fastqc.sh`
-	-  	`example_fastqc_MKM.sh` or `fastqc_slurm_barnacles_mkm.sbatch`- 	Fastqc will generate an HTML file
-- to move a file from cluster to your computer
+- to move a file from the cluster to your computer
-	`rsync user@sherlock.stanford.edu:/share/PI/spalumbi/... /Users/username/Desktop/...`
+- open a terminal that is not logged into cluster `rsync user@sherlock.stanford.edu:/share/PI/spalumbi/... /Users/username/Desktop/...`
-	- use `rsync -a` to transfer an entire directory
--  can use the output length stats for your FLASH input###3) Merge Paired End reads (FLASH)
+	- use `rsync -a` to transfer an entire directory###3) Merge Paired End reads (FLASH)
 - 	This step is necessary for PE data to merge your two reads (\_1 and \_2) that you will use in transcriptome assembly, but is not necessary for SE data
--  use your quality outputs from FastQC - 	[webpage](https://ccb.jhu.edu/software/FLASH/)- 	get lengths of your trimmed seqs above and use in FLASH script- 	scripts: batch-flash.sh- 	You can pick samples with the best FLASH %assembled to use for your assembly###4) Pick what samples to assemble into a transcriptome  - 	pick samples relevant to your biological question- 	restrict sample # for computational capacity- 	can use FLASH results for quality filtering- 	Example assembly for population analysis:
+-  use your quality outputs from FastQC - 	[webpage](https://ccb.jhu.edu/software/FLASH/)- 	get lengths of your trimmed seqs above and use in FLASH script- 	scripts: `batch-flash.sh`- 	You can pick samples with the best FLASH %assembled to use for your assembly###4) Pick what samples to assemble into a transcriptome  - 	pick samples relevant to your biological question- 	restrict sample # for computational capacity- 	can use FLASH results for quality filtering- 	Example assembly for population analysis:
 	-  16 Balanus samples from Hopkins
 	-  we created 3 separate Trinity assemblies of 3 individuals with best FLASH merging scores
 		- the 3 Trinity assemblies ranged from 94,000 - 250,000 contigs